jjradler/jjradler.github.io/_drafts/_blog/2018-10-11-nonadiabatic-dynamics.md

 Still, even if we assume the electron only inhabits one state, there are still a number of other nearby electronic states that the energy can “leak” to.
 The main issue here is that — in order to reduce the complexity of our calculations of the energy of each of these states in the first place — we had to assume that they are completely uncoupled (or _insulated_) from one another by a _transition energy_ ($\Delta E$)  like the vacuum wall separating the _higher energy coffee_ from the _lower energy air_ surrounding it in my Perfect Thermos described above!

+So why is this actually interesting from an electronic dynamics standpoint?

+TODO:  This is interesting because _all_ of the electrons are coupled directly to one another somehow, and even worse, they are all also coupled to all the other nuclei!
+And that’s just one molecule in a vacuum… if you have it in solution, that whole mess couples to absolutely everything else as well.

+I’m sure you’re seeing now why this is a challenging problem to tackle.

 ### Right, But How Do You Use It?